FIELD BIOLOGIST – ID# 19394.

-(3) Regular, Full-Time, RCUH Non-Civil Service position with the Pacific Cooperative Studies Unit (PCSU), Napu¿u Natural Resources Management (NNRM): Habitat Conservation Plan for Game Management in Pu¿u Wa¿awa¿a and Pu¿u Anahulu, located on the island of Hawai¿i.
+Pacific Cooperative Studies Unit.
+Regular, Full-Time, RCUH Non-Civil Service position with the Pacific Cooperative Studies Unit (PCSU), performing project tasks on land controlled by the U.S. Navy, located at the Pacific Missile Range Facility (PMRF), in Kekaha, Kauai.
 Continuation of employment is dependent upon program/operational needs, satisfactory work performance, availability of funds, and compliance with applicable Federal/State laws.

 RCUH’s mission is to support and enhance research, development and training in Hawai‘i, with a focus on the University of Hawai‘i.